sorbet/sorbet/website/docs/union-types.md

 Information can be learned about union types by examining its values in conditionals, or the `case` statement.
-For example, when using `Object#is_a?` in a conditional information Sorbet will learn information and propagate it down to branches of the conditional:
+For example, when using `Object#is_a?` in a conditional, Sorbet will learn information and propagate it down to branches of the conditional:

 ```ruby